MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 1. Open an Administrator command prompt.

-2. Enter the following command to invoke the Administrator Command Line Interface (CLI) and configure the server: `az ml admin bootstrap`
+2. Enter the following command to invoke the Administrator Command Line Interface (CLI) and configure the server: `az mlserver admin bootstrap` (use `az ml admin bootstrap` for 9.3 or older)

 3. Set a password used to protect your configuration settings.
 Later, after configuration is finished, anyone who wants to use the CLI to modify a configuration must provide this password to gain access to settings and operations.